qntm/greenery/README.md

 #### `lego.parse(string)`

-Returns a `lego` object, representing the regular expression in the string.
+Returns a `lego` object representing the regular expression in the string.

 The following metacharacters and formations have their usual meanings: `.`, `*`, `+`, `?`, `{m}`, `{m,}`, `{m,n}`, `()`, `|`, `[]`, `^` within `[]` character ranges only, `-` within `[]` character ranges only, and `\` to escape any of the preceding characters or itself.